danbev/learning-crypto/notes/seedwing/podman-compose-issue.md

 This might be a problem for non Linux systems though so we should probable try to find a better solution for this.
 Actually, after reading up on this it sounds like this option will simply be ignored on other systems so perhaps this would be an acceptable solution after all.
+This was not the case and it would cause an error on mac os for example.
+Instead we have proposed a solution using an environment variable for Linus systems in this [PR](https://github.com/trustification/trustification/pull/408)